 “Aggregated Anonymous Data” means any information, metadata or other data derived from Customer’s and its Users’ use of the Tulip Platform that is not specific to a person, does not include personally identifiable information, and cannot be used, alone or in conjunction with other information, to identify any specific person.

-“App User” means Customer’s employees and Contractors that Customer authorizes to access and use the Tulip Player and Applications and which are bound by written terms at least as protective of Tulip as those in this Agreement.
+“App User” means Customer’s employees and/or Contractors that Customer authorizes to access and use the Tulip Player and Content and which are bound by written terms at least as protective of Tulip as those in this Agreement.

 “Beta Versions” means versions of new functionality for the Tulip Products or Services and/or Updates that are not generally commercially available and which Tulip may pre-release to all or some of its customers for which customers are expected to report any bugs they encounter or any changes such customers would like to see before the general release.